-What does the 2015 Summer Budget mean for Retail?
+2015 Summer Budget for Retail

 George Osborne has unveiled his latest budget – his seventh since becoming chancellor.
 With plenty of cuts to come how does this affect the retail industry?